Create your AI that knows when to say "I don't know." Try it on your data →

 You don’t need to code or understand complex AI terms.
-With a no-code platform, just follow a few simple steps and your assistant comes to life.
+With a no-code platform, follow a few steps to create an assistant from your approved content.

-Your assistant can handle tasks, answer questions, organize info, and even automate your daily workflow.
+Your assistant can answer policy questions, search internal documents, summarize files, and route unresolved questions to your team.
 You decide what it does and how it responds.

-With the right tools and a clear guide, you can go from idea to working assistant in less than an hour.
-No stress, just results.
+With the right tools and a clear guide, you can go from idea to a working assistant in one focused setup session.

 By the end, you’ll have a fully functional AI assistant built for your exact needs.
-Ready to take control and create something amazing?
+Ready to build an assistant that answers from your own content?
 Let’s get started.

 Defining AI Assistants and Their Capabilities